rabbitmq/rabbitmq-website/site/lazy-queues.md

 Classic queues will remain a supported non-replicated queue type.

- - **The recommendation is:** If you are using **RabbitMQ 3.11** and earlier versions, either upgrade to **RabbitMQ 3.12** now and switch to quorum queues if possible (refer to [Migrate your product-name; Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.md) if you want to do this) or turn on `lazy` queue mode for classic queues to avoid running into memory issues.
+ - **The recommendation is:** If you are using **RabbitMQ 3.11** and earlier versions, either upgrade to **RabbitMQ 3.12** now and switch to quorum queues if possible (refer to [Migrate your RabbitMQ Mirrored Classic Queues to Quorum Queues](./migrate-mcq-to-qq.md) if you want to do this) or turn on `lazy` queue mode for classic queues to avoid running into memory issues.

 [Quorum queues](quorum-queues.html) an the alternative to classic queues.
 Quorum Queues are a more modern queue type